mhdraslan/ESLZ/Master/1.environment/platform/identity/_readme.txt

 To use this template, create a paramters file and reference it in the Main.json template

 The Template creates the following:
-1. Resource Group
+1. Identity Resource Group
-2. 3x Virtual network
+2. Virtual network + Subnets (DcSubnet,CsSubnet,AadConnectSubnet)
-2.1.
-Hub VNet (Gateway subnet + Virtual Machines subnet) 2.2.
-Firewall VNet ( Azure Firewall subnet)
-2.3.
-Routing VNet (Routing subnet)
-3. One or more virtual machines connected to the main Hub VNet
+3. Peering with Hub VNet
-4. VPN Gateway
+4. 2x DC virtual machines
-5. Routing Table linked to the Gateway subnet
+5. Routing Tables linked to all subnets
-6. Azure Firewall deployed into the Firewall VNet
+6. NSG linked to all subnets

 TODO
-- route tables are not linked to subnets
+-